hoaan9559/meme-coin-rug-tool/README.md

 2. Use professional RPC endpoints for best performance
 3. Keep sufficient SOL for gas fees
 4. Use a dedicated wallet for token creation
-5. Join our community for advanced strategies
+5. Join our [Discord community](https://discord.gg/spinlists) for advanced strategies

+## 🌐 Community & Support
+- Join our [Discord](https://discord.gg/spinlists) for exclusive tips and strategies
+- Get help from experienced meme coin creators
+- Stay updated on the latest features and updates
+- Share your success stories with the community

 ## ⚠️ Disclaimer
 This tool is for educational purposes only.
 Always DYOR and use responsibly.